RenatoUtsch/poly-nvd3/README.md

 </script>
 ```

+Note that importing the nvd3-behavior file also imports d3 and nvd3.
+After that,
-After that, just import your chart and profit!
+just import your chart and profit!

 ```html
 <!doctype html>